cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Now all primes within a given range can be generated (generation of prime sets).

-- Diffie-Hellman now created the primes und the generator according to standards.  xxxxxxxxx
+- Diffie-Hellman now creates the primes and the generator according to standards for secure generators.

 - The checkbox "Special characters" within the dialog "Text Options" now offers some more characters by default.